 Elderberry family (Caprifoliaceae)

-Photographic Location: The above photographs were taken along a fencerow at the webmaster's apartment in Urbana, Illinois.
+Photographic Location: The photographs were taken along a boardwalk at Busey Woods in Urbana, Illinois.

 Comments: Common Elderberry is an attractive native shrub with fragrant white flowers and dark purple to black drupes.
 Because it is rather ubiquitous, this shrub is often taken for granted, even destroyed without much thought, notwithstanding its outstanding value to fruit-eating birds.
 The small fruits of this shrub are edible when they are fully ripe and cooked, and they can be eaten raw in small amounts without harm.
 These fruits have been used to make elderberry jelly, pie, and wine, although this was done more often in the past than in the present.
 The only other native elderberry shrub in Illinois, Red Elderberry (Sambucus racemosa), has bright red fruits that are regarded as inedible.
 This latter shrub has been found in northern Illinois, where it is uncommon.
 To an increasing extent, Common Elderberry is referred to as Sambucus nigra canadensis, because it is regarded as a subspecies of a similar European species, Black Elderberry (Sambucus nigra nigra).